Flight-Free-UK/flight_free_uk_website/source/posts/an-alpine-adventure-in-bavaria.html.markdown

 > "Getting the Eurostar was easier, less time-consuming, and less stressful than getting to the airport."

 From my base in Munich I travelled to Mittenwald and Garmisch-Partenkirchen, both near the Austrian border, set amidst verdant, mountainous scenery with gorges nearby.
-I also visited the Dachau Concentration Memorial Site, which was a sombre and eye-opening experience.
+In these towns, there are plenty of typical Bavarian houses to be found, with facade paintings depicting Christian figures or traditional village scenes.

+On another day I visited the Dachau Concentration Memorial Site, which was a sombre and eye-opening experience.
 On the train to Dachau, a local told me about the 9-euro-ticket summer offer, which meant that for the months of June, July, and August I could travel on any regional train in Germany (excluding high-speed trains) for just 9 euros.
 That saved me a lot on trains for the rest of the trip!

 My second stop was Füssen, near the iconic and much-visited Neuschwanstein Castle, which inspired Walt Disney to create the Sleeping Beauty Castle in Disneyland.
 Most pictures of the castle are taken from the popular [Marienbrücke](https://de.wikipedia.org/wiki/Marienbr%C3%BCcke_(Neuschwanstein)), although this viewpoint has been closed recently due to renovation work.